JoaoVCMiranda/quisp-wiki/Windows-Setup-note.md

 # step to set up a Windows development environment for QuISP
+If you're using OMNeT++5.7, you don't need to do these steps. you already have the new version of toolchain.

 ## TL;DR setup script
 ```cmd